Vol4n3/mc-generator-dimension/README.md

-# mc-generator-dimension
+# mc-generator

+this website bootstrapped by nextjs

+tools for Minecraft

-this tools generate custom dimension for minecraft 1.16.2+
+* custom dimension for minecraft 1.16.2+ [website](https://tools.volcraft.fr/generator/dimensions/)